drawbuildplay/blog/content/blog/free-over-the-air-tv/index.md

 - 'images/channelsapp.png'

 resources:
-- name: Cutting the Cord
+- name: Cutting the Cord to get Free Over The Air TV with HDHomeRun and Apple TV
   src: 'images/hdhomerun.jpg'
 ---